tajious/mod-player-starter-npc/README.md

 # Payer Starter NPC [WIP]

 ## Description
-This NPC will load gear, gems and enchants for both PvE and PvP based on class and spec on player.
+This NPC will load bags, gear, gems and enchants for both PvE and PvP based on class and spec on player.

+## TODO

+- PvP gossip options
+- Remove gear / glyph functionality
+- Add bags / gear / gem / glyph functionality
+- Implement functionality for each class / spec / game type

 ### CREDITS